lthong/web-authentication-example/README.md

-## React Testing Example
+## Web Authentication Example

-React testing project using Redux, Jest and Enzyme.
+### Client

+The web authentication application using React and Redux.

+### Server

+Build a scaleable API with authentication using Express, Mongo, and Passport.

+For the demo, please check [here](https://lthong.github.io/web-authentication-example)!